AhsanSN/FamiChat-Android/README.md

 # FamiChat App (Android)

-An basic Android todo app created using ionic.
-Contains features of adding new items to the list using a modal.
+An video group chatting Android app for family and friends created using ionic.
+Contains options of creating and joining a chat.
+You get notified if a member of the group starts a chat.
+Easy to share urls.

 ## Screenshots